 Every withdrawal and deposit on Phemex has a transaction ID that you can locate by browsing your asset history.
 If you visit the “Assets” section of your account and click “Withdraw”, you can enter “Recent History” to find records of all TXIDs for past withdrawals.

-If you withdraw Bitcoin or Ethereum, the transaction is broadcasted on block explorers, where you can see how it landed in your new wallet.
+If you withdraw Bitcoin, Ethereum, or other major crypto tokens, the transaction is broadcasted on block explorers, where you can see how it landed in your new wallet.
 All transactions require a certain number of confirmations to be credited.
 The minimum is 3 confirmations for Bitcoin and 50 confirmations for Ethereum.

 It’s impossible to recover funds accidentally sent to the wrong address, but if you deposit crypto to your deposit address and it’s not credited in your balance, the TXID can save you.
 Simply search a block explorer for the corresponding TXID, and if it matches the deposit address on your account, Phemex will credit you the balance you deposited.